Robert-Nickel/paper/README.md

 7. If you want to rename `paper.md`, rename it's reference in `.git/hooks/pre-commit` as well
 8. If you want to generate your HTML without commiting, execute `pandoc --citeproc paper.md --standalone -o index.html`
 9. If you want your paper to be accessible as a website, activate [Github Pages](https://pages.github.com/) by going to Settings -> GitHub Pages and selecting Master as source branch
+10. If the links in your table of contents in the generated HTML don't work, check if they start with a number.
+If they do, remove the numbers and use an ordered list instead.

 Tooling proposal:
 - [Visual Studio Code](https://code.visualstudio.com/)